-As previously disclosed, in connection with the resumption of option exercises following the conclusion of our previous extended filing delay period and the vesting of restricted stock units after the relisting of our common stock on the NASDAQ Global Market, during the summer of 2010, we issued up to an aggregate of approximately 135,000 shares of common stock to certain current and former employees and a former director in transactions that did not involve public offerings and that were made in reliance on available exemptions from registration under the Securities Act.
+As previously disclosed, in connection with the resumption of option exercises following the conclusion of our previous extended filing delay period and the vesting of restricted stock units after the relisting of our common stock on the NASDAQ

+Global Market, during the summer of 2010, we issued up to an aggregate of approximately 135,000 shares of common stock to certain current and former employees and a former director in transactions that did not involve public offerings and that were made in reliance on available exemptions from registration under the Securities Act.
 In April 2012, we repurchased 2,250 of these securities at a cost of less than \$0.1 million, all of which were retired.
 The cost of the retired shares was deducted from common stock at par value, which was negligible, and from additional paid-in capital for the excess over par value.

-Accumulated Other Comprehensive Loss
+Accumulated Other Comprehensive Income (Loss)

-In addition to net income, accumulated other comprehensive income (loss) includes items such as foreign currency translation adjustments and unrealized gains and losses on certain marketable securities and derivative financial instruments designated as hedges.
-Accumulated other comprehensive income (loss) is presented as a separate line item in the stockholders' equity

-(deficit) section of our consolidated balance sheets.
+Accumulated other comprehensive income (loss) includes items such as foreign currency translation adjustments and unrealized gains and losses on certain marketable securities and derivative financial instruments designated as hedges.
+Accumulated other comprehensive income (loss) is presented as a separate line item in the stockholders' equity section of our consolidated balance sheets.
 Accumulated other comprehensive income (loss) items have no impact on our net income as presented in our consolidated statements of operations.

-The following table summarizes the components of our accumulated other comprehensive loss as of January 31, 2013 and January 31, 2012:
+The following table summarizes changes in the components of our accumulated other comprehensive (income) loss by component for the year ended January 31, 2014: